nunet/device-management-service/README.md

 1. Create capability contexts for both the user and each of your DMS instances.
 2. Add the user's DID as a _root anchor_ for the DMS capability context.
 This ensures that the DMS instance fully trusts the user, granting complete control over the DMS (the root capability).
 3. If you want your DMS to participate in the public NuNet testnet (and eventually the mainnet), you'll need to set up capability anchors for your DMS:
-   1. Create a capability anchor to allow your DMS to accept _public and deployment behavior invocations_ from authorized users and DMSs in the NuNet ecosystem.
+   1. Create a capability anchor to allow your DMS to accept _public behavior invocations_ from authorized users and DMSs in the NuNet ecosystem.
    2. Add this token to your DMS as a _require anchor_.
    3. Request a capability token from NuNet to invoke public behaviors on the network.
    4. Add the token as a _provide anchor_ in your personal capability context.
    5. Delegate to your DMS the ability to make public invocations using your token.
    6. Add the delegation token as a _provide anchor_ in your DMS.

+For more on capabilities and behaviors, see the [DMS Capabilities and Behaviors](dms/behaviors/README.md) document.
+Alternatively, if you installed the DMS using one of the debian packages, there is a man page with descriptions of the capabilities and behaviors you can access with `man nunet`.

 ###### Add a root anchor for your DMS context